nardiyansah/Generasi-GIGIH-Final-Project/README.md

 ```sh
 gem install simplecov
 ```
-to run the test you can run by command below. (actrually i prefer to use format document in rspec)
+to run the test you can run by command below. (actually i prefer to use format document in rspec)
 ```sh
 rspec -f d
 ```